Local times of subdiffusive biased walks on trees: Concave recursions on trees

 \begin{lemma} Assume \eqref{hyp1} and \eqref{hyp2}.
-For any $p\in (1, 2] \cap (1, \kappa)$, there exists some positive constant $C=C_{p, \kappa} $ such that for any $0< \varepsilon < 1$, \end{lemma}
+For any $p\in (1, 2] \cap (1, \kappa)$, there exists some positive constant $c_{10}=c_{10}(p, \kappa) $ such that for any $0< \varepsilon < 1$, \end{lemma}

-{ \bf Proof of Lemma \ref{l:Bp}:} The proof of \eqref{Bp1} was already given in (\cite{yztree}, Proposition 5.1) in the case that $\nu$ equals some integer larger than $2$.
-The same proof can be adopted to the case of random $\nu$ and we skip the details.
+{ \bf Proof:} The proof of \eqref{Bp1} was already given in (\cite{yztree}, Proposition 5.1) in the case that $\nu$ equals some integer larger than $2$.
+The same proof can be adopted to the case of random $\nu$ and we include the proof here for the sake of completeness.
+Since $\E \big( \sum_{i=1}^\nu A_i\big)=1$, we have by the independence between $(B_\varepsilon(i))$ and $(A_i)$ that